goradd/goradd/README.md

 particularly good for developers new to GO and/or new to web development.

 ## Goals
-Goradd trys to achieve the following goals:
+1) 80-20 rule, where out of the box Goradd will do most of the hard work of building a website, and will quickly get you a working website, but not necessarily one that you will want to ship.
-1) 80-20 rule, where out of the box it will do most of the hard work of building a website, and will quickly get you a working website, but not necessarily one that you will want to ship.
-Speed is not always the goal in goradd, but rather the ability for you to incorporate changes that fix bottlenecks you find along the way.
+Goradd is architected to allow you to make changes and plug in other open-source software as you need.
 1) Fail fast.
 Most development processes go through a lengthy requirement analysis process, follow by a design process, and a lengthy build process, only to find out that what you built wasn't really what was needed.
 Instead, Goradd gets you a working website quickly, and then lets you build out